 Never hesitate to reach out to a professional if you have questions or concerns about data center fire protection.
 They are there to help and ensure safe practices.
 We recommend finding a fire professional in the Denver area or Colorado Front Range to come out and assess your data center today.
 They can find the best solution for you and install the necessary systems to keep the center and building fully protected.

-Frontier Fire has been the leader in Colorado fire sprinkler installation and fire sprinkler maintenance services since 1960.
-We are also qualified to build comprehensive safety systems and install fire alarms.
-To speak with a member of our team please don’t hesitate to contact us.
+Frontier Fire is a the best fire protection company in the area.
+We have been the leader in Colorado fire sprinkler installation and fire sprinkler maintenance services since 1960.
+Plus we're qualified to build comprehensive safety systems and install fire alarms.
+To speak with a member of our team please don't hesitate to contact us today.